xiahaa/MATLAB/imgproc/pnp/README.md

 1. MLPnP: MLPnP may not be a good choice in my opinion: 1) extensive null vector computation for each 2D points; 2) ordinary case needs at least 6 points; 3) omit the constraint imposed by R; 4) use all 3D points for GN optimization.
 2. OPnP: I do implement a OPnP trial in order to see if I understand how to use the Automatic Minimal Solver correctly.
 It works well as in the OPnP_trial.m, however, it is pretty slow compared with the original OPnP solution.
 3. RPnP: .
+4. AsPnP: AsPnP seems to be predecessor of OPnP since they share a similar cost function and general framework.
+However, AsPnP divides into 4 different cases and extract answer from the 4 cases, then return them ranked by algebraic error.
+OPnP summaries those 4 cases as a uniform solver.

 ## Useful links:
 PnP toolbox: